Slow Horses (novel): Background

 Herron began the book in 2008.
 Prior to writing Slow Horses, Herron primarily wrote detective fiction whilst he was working in the legal department of an employment-issues research firm.

 In 2005, Herron was commuting to work when the London Underground Bombings struck.
 The experience inspired Herron to shift from writing detective to spy fiction.
 While he did not feel qualified to write about world events, the bombings made him realise that "to be on the front line, you just have to be in a city.
 Suddenly, everywhere seems to be a viable target.
 So that opened the door and allowed me to write about such things."
 Herron references the morning during a scene where River Cartwright reflects:

 People talked about that day in different ways.
 Either it was a story about them in which bombs happened, or it was a story about the bombs, and they'd just happened to be there.

 While Herron did not have any previous experience or knowledge of working in the intelligence community, he cites Len Deighton and John le Carré as influences.

 Reception

 Writing for The Booklist, Thomas Gaughan said Herron's novel was "filled with acidic wit and engaging misdirection... with enough suspense, double-dealing, and mayhem for thriller devotees; but it's also a wonderfully funny, farcical, deeply cynical skewering of politics, bureaucrats, turf wars, and the Great Game."

 Jeff Quest, creator of spy fiction review website Spy Write, praised Herron's cast of characters, saying while they might not be likeable on the surface, "you understand and relate to their motivations and foible."
 Quest also noted Herron's "ability to capture the truth of city living" and complimented his use of real world locations throughout the story.

 The book was listed by Jake Kerridge in The Telegraph as one of "The 20 best spy novels of all time."

 The book was shortlisted for the 2010 CWA Ian Fleming Steel Dagger for best thriller of the year.

-On the social cataloging website Goodreads, Slow Horses holds an average rating of 4.01/5 stars from 54,500 reviews.